bharathsudharsan/CNN_on_MCU/README.md

 ### Operations and Graph Optimization

 When designing ML models for tiny IoT hardware, only limited operations can be used to keep the cost low.
-Over 90% arithmetic operations are used by convolutional (CONV) layers.
+Over 90% of arithmetic operations are used by convolutional (CONV) layers.
 So, we already convert floating-point operations into int-8 (fixed point) during post-training quantization.
 Here, as shown in Figure below, we decompose (depthwise separation) the 2-D CONVs, followed by 1-D CONVs, aiming to reduce parameters and operations count.
 When using this depth-separation concept on 3D filters, a regular 3D convolution uses C * A * B multiplications, whereas a depth-separable 3D convolution only requires C + A + B multiplications.

 ![alt text](https://github.com/bharathsudharsan/CNN_on_MCU/blob/main/Operations_optimization.png)